 If both of these commands return a version number, you're good to go.

-Now that we have Node and NPM installed, we can move forward and install the Node module called http-server, which is a simple zero-configuration http server that serves up static files.
+Now that we have Node and NPM installed, we can move forward and install the Node package called http-server, which is a simple zero-configuration HTTP server that serves up static files.

 npm install http-server -g

 This command will install it on your computer globally so you can use it anywhere.

 Therefore, after you have navigated to your folder via the command line, start the server using this command: